dhis2/training-docs/content/tracker_use/tg_event_reports_and_linelist.md

 1. Describe the functions of the event reports app
 2. Explain the difference between event and enrollment type reports
-3. Comparison of line list reports using tracker data in event reports and line list app.
-4. Describe the functions of the line listing app
+3. Describe the functions of the line listing app
-5. Design line listing reports using tracker data
+4. Design line listing reports using tracker data
-6. Describe the differences between how repeated and non-repeated stage data is displayed
+5. Describe the differences between how repeated and non-repeated stage data is displayed
-7. Design line listing reports showing data from multiple tracker program stages
+6. Design line listing reports showing data from multiple tracker program stages

 ## Time Requirements